ecmwf/ecflow/docs/client_api/command_internals.rst

             A repeat attribute is incremented when all the child nodes are complete in this case the child nodes are automatically re-queued.
-            Hence this command can be aid, in allowing a Repeat attribute to be incremented arg1 = (optional)force
+            Hence this command can be aid, in allowing a Repeat attribute to be incremented

+            Argument(s):

+                force: (optional)
-                     Forcibly run, even if there are nodes that are active or submitted This can result in zombie creation
+                    # Forcibly run, even if there are nodes that are active or submitted
+                    # This might cause the appearance of zombie

+                node: path
+                    # A space separared list of node paths.
-              arg2 = node path(s).
-The paths must begin with a leading '/' character.
+                    # The paths must begin with a leading '/' character.
+                    # If the path points to a suite or a family, all tasks will be run recursively.
-                     If the path is /suite/family will recursively run all tasks When providing multiple paths avoid running the same task twice
+                    # When providing multiple paths avoid running the same task twice

             Usage: